arshadsiddique/cd-automation/README.md

     └── values.yaml
 ```
 ### 3. Install the Nginx controller for ingress.
-We will be installing the nginx ingress controller with the offical helm chart with terraform.
+Nginx ingress controller will be installed with terraform.

 ```bash
 ❯ kubectl get ingress